 Operative reports for patients undergoing axillary lymph node dissection must include the following elements in synoptic format.
-Programs are welcome to use the American College of Surgeons or their own synoptic operative reports as long as the data elements required to achieve compliance with the CoC standards are clearly identified and the response options are the same as in the CoC standard.
+The required elements and responses must be in the operative report of record, clearly identified, and the response options must be the same as in the CoC standard.
 A uniform synoptic reporting format should be used by all surgeons at the facility.